-Reasonable alternatives presented by the Council Comments received from stakeholders during the consultation Council Response - clarification, amendment to the proposal, rejection of concerns with Council's supporting reasons 6.1.1 Build a new 21 st Century primary for Ysgol Talwrn and Ysgol Y Graig and close both schools.
+Reasonable alternatives presented by the Council Comments received from stakeholders during the consultation Council Response - clarification, amendment to the proposal, rejection of concerns with Council's supporting reasons 6.1.1 Build a new 21st Century primary for Ysgol Talwrn and Ysgol Y Graig and close both schools.
 Based on approx. cost of £11.4m.
 19 responders (out of 57 or 33%) provided comments to suggest they would prefer this option to the proposal.
 This option would address the key challenges that Ysgol Talwrn faces: Higher revenue cost for the Authority.
 The capital investment is approx. £5.5m higher than what has been earmarked within Anglesey's Band B funding envelope.
 There is therefore a risk that the authority would have to fund the majority of such a build and not be able to maximise the opportunities provided under the 21st century school modernisation programme.
 Ysgol y Graig is just over 10 years old and any decision to discontinue the school would call into question the value for money (VFM) perspective with schools having a 50 year life-span.
 For the financial reasons listed above, this reasonable alternative suggested by stakeholders is rejected and not considered further.

-Reasonable Comments received from Council Response -

-alternatives presented Comments received from stakeholders during the Council Response - clarification, amendment to

-by the Council consultation the proposal, rejection of

-by the obtainen consultation concerns with Council's

-supporting reasons

-6.1.2 Retain the status 14 responders (25%) This option would not meet

-quo - Leave Ysgol provided comments to all of the key challenges

-Talwrn as it is. suggest they would prefer this facing Ysgol Talwrn

-ruiwin us it is. option to the proposal The Ysgol Talwrn building

-Based on no capital costs would make it difficult to

-incurred. maintain current standards

-in the medium to long term.

-There will be no change in

-the variation in class sizes

-or the number of age

-ranges taught in classes in

-Ysgol Talwrn.

-The opportunity for the

-Headteacher to develop a

-senior management team

-to share the leadership

-burden will not be realised.

-The Headteacher's

-teaching commitment at

-Ysgol Talwrn is 70%.

-Ysgol Talwrn building is

-only partially compliant with

-the Equality Act 2010 in

-respect of access for

-disabled pupils.

-Ysgol Talwrn building does

-not meet 21 st Century

-School standards in order

-to further create

-inspirational learning

-environments for children in

-the medium to long term.

-Ysgol Talwrn building does not provide external

-learning environments to

-promote pupils'

-independent learning and

-therefore establish the

-conditions to deliver the

-Curriculum for Wales

-(CFW) in the medium to

-long term.

-Does not address the

-surplus places in Ysgol

-Talwrn.

-•

-Lose the opportunity for

-substantial capital

-investment at a time of

-financial constraints.
+Reasonable alternatives presented by the Council Comments received from stakeholders during the consultation Council Response - clarification, amendment to the proposal, rejection of concerns with Council's supporting reasons 6.1.2 Retain the status quo - Leave Ysgol Talwrn as it is.
+Based on no capital costs incurred.
+14 responders (25%) provided comments to suggest they would prefer this option to the proposal This option would not meet all of the key challenges facing Ysgol Talwrn The Ysgol Talwrn building would make it difficult to maintain current standards in the medium to long term.
+There will be no change in the variation in class sizes or the number of age ranges taught in classes in Ysgol Talwrn.
+The opportunity for the Headteacher to develop a senior management team to share the leadership burden will not be realised.
+The Headteacher's teaching commitment at Ysgol Talwrn building is only partially compliant with the Equality Act 2010 in respect of access for disabled pupils.
+Ysgol Talwrn building does not meet 21st Century School standards in order to further create inspirational learning environments for children in the medium to long term.
+Ysgol Talwrn building does not provide external learning environments to promote pupils' independent learning and therefore establish the conditions to deliver the Curriculum for Wales (CFW) in the medium to long term.
+Does not address the surplus places in Ysgol Talwrn.
+Does not address the surplus places in Ysgol Talwrn.
+Lose the opportunity for substantial capital investment at a time of financial constraints.